 Multi-Family Residential Property Mortgage Loans Illinois

-This ARTICLE On 2 to 4 Unit Multi-Family Residential Property Mortgage Loans Illinois Was UPDATED On May 29, 2017
+This ARTICLE On Multi-Family Residential Property Mortgage Loans Illinois Was UPDATED And PUBLISHED On January 27th, 2020

-FHA allows 2 to 4 Unit Multi-Family Residential Property Mortgage Loans Illinois with 3.5% down.
+HUD allows 2 to 4 Unit Multi-Family Residential Property Mortgage Loans Illinois with 3.5% down.

 Any residential multi-family residential property under HUD Guidelines is a two to four unit property that is zoned residential with no commercial space.

 Here Are Common FAQ On 2 To 4 Unit Mortgage Loans

 - A common question I get asked by multi-family residential property home buyers is if they need to be full-time occupants of the property

 - The answer to that question is a definite yes